meadowdata/meadowrun/examples/meadowgrid.md

    import meadowgrid

    meadowgrid.grid_map(
-       # this function will run on the job workers
+       # this function will run on the agents
        lambda x: x * 2,
        # we will run the above function on these 3 inputs/tasks
        [1, 2, 3],